Peruz/load_lpp/JOSS/paper.md

 The visualization smoothly handles the expected large time series, up to some millions of measurements.

 The library includes several tests, run with the Rust standard `cargo test`.

+# Research impact statement
+The library was used by @peruzzo2024 and @mary2023 (Figure 1).
+A third related work is in preparation.
+Considering the number of similar hydrological studies, the software publication could lead to its adoption from other research groups.
+More in general, the number of Rust libraries has been increasing, also supported by public policies [@matsakis2014; @perkel2020; @schueller2022].
+Load\_LPP could serve as a reference because the language ecosystem for data management is relatively young and there are not many feature-complete data pipelines.

+# AI usage disclosure
+No generative AI tools were used in the development of this software, the writing of this manuscript, or the preparation of supporting materials.

 # Acknowledgements
 We acknowledge the support of the Advanced Research Projects Agency - Energy, Rhizosphere Observations Optimizing Terrestrial Sequestration.